Iterative Collaborative Filtering for Sparse Matrix Estimation: Setup

 The finite spectrum assumption also implies that the model can be represented by latent variables in the $r$ dimensional Euclidean space, where the latent variable for node $i$ would be the vector $(q_1(\theta_i), \dots q_r(\theta_i))$, and the latent function would be bilinear, having the form This condition also implies that the expected matrix $F$ is low rank, which includes scenarios such as the mixed membership stochastic block model and finite degree polynomials.
+The function $f$ is fixed with respect to $n$, the rank $r$ is assumed to be finite in the low rank setting.